 All art materials (even those not intended to be primarily used by children) have been required to be labeled as to any toxic effect since 1990.
 The art materials we carry are labeled Conforms to D 4236, or are labeled in the European Union EG (EN71).
 This means they have been certified by a third party tester to be NON-TOXIC.

 All natural materials such as paper, wood, cotton, silk, wool, rayon, bamboo, beeswax, straw, and many others derived directly from nature are known by science to be lead free.
 The Consumer Product Safety Commission recognizes this and addresses it in a public statement released on February 6, 2009.

-The wood toys we sell are made in the US or the EU and have safe non-toxic finishes or paints.
-Our soft toys are made of cotton, wool, and silk.
+Any wood toys we offer are made in the USA or Europe and have safe, non-toxic finishes or paints.
+Any soft toys are made of cotton, wool, and silk.
 They are not made of plastic and do not contain pthalates including DEHP, DIDP, DINP, DEHP, and Bisphenol A (BPA).

 Certificates of compliance with the CPSIA have been obtained from our suppliers and are on file on the premises.

 Product safety is extremely important to all of us at A Child's Dream Come True.
 Our family and staff use the supplies from this shop to make toys or purchase our already made treasures.

 Please, if you have any concerns, address them to me at email@example.com.